tomd1415/schoolNeedsDevices/README.md

    - A category can be assigned to multiple pupils

 2. **Needs**: Specific requirements or accommodations (e.g., Screen Reader, Extended Time)
-   - A need can belong to multiple categories
+   - A need can belong to multiple categories (many-to-many relationship)
    - A need is automatically assigned to a pupil when its category is assigned to that pupil
    - Individual needs can be added to or removed from specific pupils via overrides